WPSHC/DocModder/README.md

-# doc-modder
+# DocModder
-Takes in arguments, searches and replaces a .docx Word template.
+A Python script that takes in arguments, searches and replaces text in a .docx Word template.
 For onboarding new users.

 # Example Use
 - Powershell